-Nothing in this Handbook is intended to create (nor shall be construed as creating) an express or implied contract of employment or to guarantee employment for any term or to promise that any specific procedures must be followed by the College.
-The College reserves the right to modify, change, delete or add to, as it deems appropriate, the policies, procedures, benefits and other general information in this Handbook.
+Nothing in this Handbook is intended to create (nor shall be construed as creating) an express or implied contract or to guarantee employment for any term or to promise that any specific process, procedures or practice will be followed or benefit provided by the College.
+The College reserves the right to modify, change, delete or add to the information in this Handbook as it deems appropriate.